speedment/speedment-doc/pages/maven.md

 The default value for `licensePath` is `[User Home]/.speedment/.licenses`.
 If you create that folder and file and enter your license key into it, it will be loaded automatically.

 ## Command Line Parameters
-When running the maven targets, we can set a number of command line parameters to configure the plugins.
+When running the Maven targets, a number of command line parameters can be used to configure the plugins.
 The following command line parameters are available:

 | Name             | Type          | Purpose                                                       | Example                        |
 | :--------------- | :------------ | :------------------------------------------------------------ | :----------------------------- |